DataGuy-Kariuki/Location.detector.app/README.md

-Here my application link that I use to detect if my customers originate from the same location.
-This will help us to detect fraud as an organization : https://kamwanaanalyst.shinyapps.io/MyValidAppName/
+This link lead to my application that I use to detect if my customers originate from the same location.
+This will help me to detect fraud as an organization : https://kamwanaanalyst.shinyapps.io/MyValidAppName/ , this project still in progress of development.